LVivona/pmargp/README.md

 ├── bin/               # Compiled binaries and object files │   ├── pmargp.o
 │   ├── example_program
+├── lib/               # Compiled binaries and object files │   └── libpmargp.a
 ├── example/           # Example usage of the argument parser │   └── example.c
 ├── src/               # Source files for the argument parser